sintax1/o365-email-processor/README.rst

  o365 Email Processor
 =========================

-This project provides a service for polling email from Office 365 (via API 1.0) at a regular intervale.
+This project provides a service for polling email from Office 365 (via API 1.0) at a regular interval.
 Each email is stored in a database and sent to user defined actions for processing.

  A couple use cases: